Welcome

 • Conservative engineering and extreme insulation counter strong winds and high temperatures

-• Elevation to 60”+ protects from floods by allowing high water to flow through and past the building, and simply by raising it above grade
+• Elevation to 60”+ protects from high water, which flows under and past the building

-• Proven materials, warranteed (when available) help assure permanence, durability and storm resistance
+• Proven, warranteed materials assure permanence, durability and storm resistance

 Process

-Cat-5s are produced one by one, one after another, in coordinated steps:
+Category-5s are produced one by one, one after another, in coordinated stages.

-4. Synthesize a building design from owner preferences, engineers’ recommendations and site conditions — this step can rely on simple, repeatable structural features or extend to unique design solutions
+4. All parties collaborate in synthesizing a building design from these documents, assuring that owner desires, engineers’ and contractors’ views and site conditions have been reflected.
+Completion of this step can rely on our recommendation of simple, repeatable structural features, or expand to the creation of a unique design through our custom services

-5. Decide the extent of Category-5’s involvement, which can extend to overseeing contracts, and assisting with purchases of materials and products
+5. Determine Category-5’s involvement, which can extend to overseeing contracts, and/or assisting with purchases of materials and products

 Strength & Survivability